 Matito Leruso was born and raised in the herding community of Lengurma in Isiolo County.
-Communal grazing land has been central to her community’s livelihood, wellbeing, and identity for generations, but they have never had their legal rights to govern it recognized.
+Communal grazing land has been central to her Indigenous community’s livelihood, wellbeing, and identity for generations, but they have never had their legal rights to govern it recognized.
 None of Kenya’s thousands of pastoralist communities have.
 This changed in 2016, with the passage of the Community Land Act.
 Since then, Matito has joined other residents of Lengurma in working to understand, use and shape the new law to ensure that their community land rights are respected and upheld.
 And in the process, she has become an inspiration for other women in the community.

 Communities like Matito’s have experienced years of injustices due to a lack of legal rights.
 They have had their lands acquired or exploited by private projects, such as sand harvesting, and by public infrastructure projects such as the current Lamu Port South-Sudan Ethiopia Transport Corridor project.

 The Community Land Act, which was signed into law in September 2016, is a progressive piece of legislation that provides a legal basis for the recognition, protection and registration of community land in Kenya.
 The Act encourages communities to manage and administer their land themselves through bylaws, governance structures, and the inclusion of all members of the community.
 Those that fulfill the registration requirements will be able to decide how their land is to be used and managed, and by whom.
 Through this, they will be able to protect their community’s greatest resources.